andranikasd/modulator/notes.md

 ### 1.2 Clone Repositories
-- [ ] Create a function to handle basic repository cloning:
+- [x] Create a function to handle basic repository cloning:
-  - [ ] Clone a repository to a specified directory.
+  - [x] Clone a repository to a specified directory.
-  - [ ] Validate the success of the clone operation and handle failures.
+  - [x] Validate the success of the clone operation and handle failures.
-- [ ] Add repository tracking:
+- [x] Add repository tracking:
-  - [ ] Keep a list of cloned repositories in a metadata file.
+  - [x] Keep a list of cloned repositories in a metadata file.
-  - [ ] Check if a repository is already cloned before attempting to re-clone.
+  - [x] Check if a repository is already cloned before attempting to re-clone.
 - [ ] Add repository update logic:
   - [ ] Pull updates for already cloned repositories.
   - [ ] Handle conflicts between local and remote changes.
-- [ ] Implement cloning by specific versions:
-  - [ ] Clone by **branch**.
-  - [ ] Clone by **tag**.
-  - [ ] Clone by **release** (fetch latest or specific).
 - [ ] Integrate cloning logic with a version-based system:
-  - [ ] Support cloning into directories named by version.
-  - [ ] Validate the repository URL before cloning.

 ### 1.3 Organize Cloned Files
-- [ ] Define a structured directory layout for storing modules:
+- [x] Define a structured directory layout for storing modules:
   - Example:
     ```
     .modules/